pixiiidust/semantic-ising/README.md

 2. What is the critical temperature where semantic phase transitions occur?
 3. How do anchor languages relate to emergent multilingual semantic structures?

+For a deeper dive and visualizing the concepts behind this simulator, see the [Scientific Background](#-scientific-background) section.

 ---

 ## ✨ Features